Ayush777Pal/Ecomerce_website/README.md

 # Ecomerce_website
-eccomerce_website:-This website contains an indoor,outdoor,aboutus,google play,app store link,even consist of rating of things and an history page that take you to wikipedia for more infro
+eccomerce_website:-This website contains an indoor,outdoor,aboutus,google play,app store link,even consist of rating of things and an history page that take you to wikipedia for more infro<br/>
 We can reach sign up and sign in page by just clicking on start your free trail this website only used Html and Css no javascript has been used.
 Main Page
 ![image](https://github.com/Ayush777Pal/Ecomerce_website/assets/160828413/fc65794d-3f60-457c-a3a5-6b1a98173e93)